orlando1409/CleanAngularCourse/README.md

 # Angular example to-dos application

 Example Angular application built from scratch, using the angular-cli.
-Have a look at the [step by step guide](https://github.com/orlando1409).

 This app manages to-dos.
 Using the app, the user can list, add, edit and remove to-dos